Information for term Summer Arabic Language

 Students are placed into the appropriate Modern Standard Arabic (MSA) level based on the results of a language exam taken during orientation and prior experience studying Arabic.
-The exam tests how well you can apply what you’ve learned in Arabic so far, and is not based on progression through any particular Arabic textbook.
-In addition to the regular classroom and lab sessions, students also have access to instructors for regular office hours.
+The exam tests how well you can apply what you’ve learned in Arabic so far and is not based on progression through any particular Arabic textbook.
+In addition to the regular classroom, students also have access to instructors for regular office hours.
 Contact hours: 105.
 Credit: 7 semester/10.5 quarter hours.

 Colloquial Jordanian Arabic

 Essential for functioning in everyday life, Colloquial Jordanian Arabic is the language of spoken communication and is used in domestic, intimate, and informal settings in the home, the workplace, and among friends and acquaintances.
 These courses introduce students to the grammar and vocabulary of the Jordanian dialect and build on the instruction provided in the Modern Standard Arabic language course.
 They include intensive portions during orientation to impart basic survival skills, then continue with regular classroom sessions.
 Contact hours: 45.
 Credit: 3 semester/4.5 quarter hours.

 - ARAB 1501 AMJO: Summer Intensive Modern Standard Arabic Beginning I